 Ring of Shadows (batteries possibly not included)

 So after a rather indirect route, Mialee finally gets to a chest and opens it to find a Ring of Shadows.
-"It's a special ring that turns you into a shadow," I described.
+"It's a special ring that turns you into a shadow," I described."You mean, like the Shadow Man in Princess and the Frog?"

 "Yes, sort of.
 Anyway, because no one can see you, you can move to any part of the room.
 But once you get there, you have to roll this die and if you get a Star, the ring umm.. runs out of batteries and stops working."